OkapiLib/OkapiLib/docs/tutorials/walkthrough/chassisControllerBuilder.md

 }
 ```

-## Configuring a gearset
+## Configuring your gearset and robot dimensions

-You can pass in a gearset and external gear ratio directly.

-### No external ratio:
+You should also configure the gearset and chassis dimensions to ensure that the gearsets in the
+motors are correct and to enable commanding the robot in real-life units (inches, degrees, etc.).

+### Gearset and dimensions:

 ```cpp
 #include "okapi/api.hpp"